The Science of a type of Applied Kinesiology, for Skeptics

 Decide which one you want to believe, and acknowledge that you believe that way.
-It's either genetic determinism, as in chemical medicine, or epigenetics and potential, the foundation for alternative medicine chiropractors.
+It's either genetic determinism, as in chemical medicine, or epigenetics and potential, the foundation for licensed alternative medicine chiropractors.
 Either may be considered "scientific" so that's not a reason to rule-out one or the other.
 Excluding rare genetics, which idea describes your beliefs?
 Your opinions about what follows are based on this initial premise.
-However, if your opinion is already dogmatically positioned against alternative medicine (no matter what) and its various practitioners, (no matter what) and you have no interest in being intellectually honest about this subject, then this topic has already been a waste of time for you so far, and I really don't care what you believe in your gut, or what your uninformed emotional opinion may be.
+However, if your opinion is already dogmatically positioned against alternative medicine (no matter what) and its various practitioners, (no matter what), licensed or not, you lump all “alternative medicine” into one category, and you have no interest in being intellectually honest about this subject, then this topic has already been a waste of time for you so far, and I really don't care what you believe in your gut, or what your uninformed emotional opinion may be.

 "The power of the preconceived notion, especially one that emanates from the elite members of the medical establishment, is a very difficult thing to overcome." - Dr. Russell Blaylock